+TD Wealth

+Wealth Insights

+TD Wealth Private Investment Advice

+Winter 2018

+Skipping Prediction Season

 The beginning of a new year is a period rife with predictions.
 But why not skip prediction season altogether?
 For one, consider that predictions have a tendency to be wrong.
-At the start of 2016, the Bank of Scotland warned investors of a "cataclysmic year" ahead, predicting stock markets would fall by 20 percent and advising clients to sell "everything except high quality bonds".
+At the start of 2016, the Bank of Scotland warned investors of a "cataclysmic year", predicting stock markets would fall by 20 percent and advising clients to sell "everything except high quality bonds".
 Of course, it was a dangerous message that never came to pass.

 Quantitative researchers would argue that we can fool ourselves by transforming data into predictions.
 Two decades ago, an exercise illustrated this point by correlating non-financial data with equity market performance.
 Over a 10-year period, it determined that three variables could account for 99 percent of the S&P 500 index's performance: Bangladeshi butter production, U.S. cheese production and the sheep population in both countries.1 The absurdity of this complex regression analysis continues to be referenced today as evidence that if you examine enough data, you can eventually come up with associations.
 It is a good reminder of the dangers of using predictors to gauge future market performance.

 Nobody can predict the course of near-term markets, except to say that fluctuations in both directions should always be expected.
-Today's worries are somewhat different than those of the past - some investors have been asking when a market correction will take place.
+Today's worries are different than those of the past - some investors have been asking when a market correction will take place.
 Eight years of a bull market run can do that!
-While we shouldn't ignore the work of analysts, economists or researchers, we should be careful about making personal long-term decisions based on short-term news.
+While we shouldn't ignore the work of analysts or economists, we should be careful about making long-term decisions based on short-term news.
 Our focus has always been on the longer term.

 There are many positive economic signs for the year ahead.
+Our

+In This Issue

+Mortgage Rule Changes 2

+RSP Time: Give Kids a Head Start 3

+Small Business Tax Changes 3

+Perspective on Long-Term Returns 4

-Our economy continues to grow despite lower resource prices, oil prices have shown modest increases and corporate earnings have been healthy.
-The federal government has reversed some of its small business tax initiatives (see pg.
-3) and continues to spend to stimulate the economy.
+Anderssen Wealth Management L to R: Heather Jones, Client Service Associate; Michael Anderssen, Vice President, Portfolio Manager, Investment Advisor; Nan Ramey, Client Service Associate; Bob Oakley, Associate "Helping clients make better decisions." economy continues to grow despite lower resource prices, oil prices have shown modest increases and corporate earnings have been healthy.
+The federal government has reversed some of its small business tax initiatives and continues to spend to stimulate the economy.
 But there are challenges.
-NAFTA negotiations continue and it is uncertain how they will impact Canadian business competitiveness.
+It is uncertain how NAFTA negotiations will impact Canadian business competitiveness.
 Growth is also expected to slow this year.
 Regardless of the path forward, investors will be prudent to remember that guidelines have been built into your portfolio to manage risk.
 This may include rebalancing to a certain asset mix, limiting the size of any one holding, maintaining quality criteria for assets, and others.
-For each investor, portfolio guidelines are dependent on various factors such as your investment objectives, personal needs, stage of life and risk tolerance.
-This is meant to serve you well within any market.
+For each investor, portfolio guidelines depend on many factors such as investment objectives, personal needs, stage of life and risk tolerance.
 Having a long-term view requires you to own the right mix of assets for your goals, not for the market of the moment.

-So let's skip prediction season and continue to have a longer term view.
+So let's skip prediction season and continue to have a longer-term view.
 May the new year bring happiness and prosperity to you and your loved ones.
 Source: 1.
 "Stupid Data Miner Tricks: Overfitting the S&P 500", David Leinweber, 1995.